RosenIvanovDev/football-team-manager/README.md

 After that you are able to create scheme which will be your dream team scheme.

-I choosed the most 4 popular schemes for you to try.
+We choosed the most 4 popular schemes for you to try.

 When you create scheme, you create League.
 It should be football league as Premier League, LaLiga and etc.